shaunagm/python-testing-demo/README.md

 for an [introduction to testing event](https://www.eventbrite.com/e/learn-testing-with-python-tickets-24365642292) I ran for [PyLadies remote](http://remote.pyladies.com/).

 You can follow along with the tutorial by reading through the README below.
-Each section has a corresponding branch in this repository.
-You may be able to follow along with the tutorial without checking out any additional branches but if you want to skip a section, check your code against my code, etc., you can switch to the appropriate branch in git.
-Anytime the tutorial gets to a new section, you will be linked to the corresponding branch to check out.

 In this tutorial, we will be generating a very simple website using Mako templates.
 We will first cover Python unit testing as we write the code that processes the data for the website.
 Then, we'll cover integration testing (well, a form of it!) by using Selenium-Python to test that the website appears the way we want it to.

 Everything you need to know about templating in general and Mako specifically will be explained as we go along.
 Similarly, you do not need any sort of prior experience with Python unittests or with